presalytics/Example--InteroperableStory/readme.md

     >   >>> [print(entity) for entity in object_tree]
     >   ~~~~
     >
-    >Google Slides, unfortunately, makes it really difficult to get this information.
+    >A similar function is avaiable in LibreOffice under View > Navigator.
+But, Google Slides, unfortunately, makes it really difficult to get this information.
 The Ooxml Automation service is much simpler to use at this point.
 If someone wanted to write a selection pane app for Google Slides, that'd really cool, but I haven't been able to find one to date.

 3. Creating the Widget Instance